You won’t believe how delicious this gluten free zucchini bread is! The secret is the gluten free baking tips that will change the way you bake!

 In a large bowl, combine your sugar, oil, eggs, and vanilla until well mixed.
 (I use the Kitchen Aid for this!)

 Cover and let it sit on the counter top for at least 30 minutes.
-This is going to allow your flour to soak in the moisture it needs.
-I like cover mine with a dishtowel.
+This is going to allow your flour to soak in the extra moisture it needs.
+I like cover mine with a dishtowel but you could also use plastic wrap.

 Set a timer for 30 minutes.
 When it goes off, preheat your oven to 350 degrees.
-Pour your batter into the greased loaf pans.
+Pour your batter into 2 oven safe greased loaf pan dishes.

 Baking